eye3/nkit4py/README.md

 - Define precision for float numbers
 - Define format for Date objects
 - Define representation for *True* and *False* values
+- Explicitly define order in which DICT keys will be printed to XML text

 # Installation